3 Essential Virtual Desktop Tips for Windows 10 Productivity

 To label your virtual desktops, scroll down to the section DesktopNames.
 You’ll find it pre-populated with 10 desktops.
 After the = enter the name of the desktop you want to use.

 Unfortunately, this won’t change the label in the dock in Task View, but when you open up a desktop, that name will flash on the screen.

-All other elements that can be be customized are included in the settings file.
+All other elements that can be customized are included in the settings file.
 A list of the various settings and possible keyboard shortcuts that you can customize can be found in the Virtual Desktop Enhancer help pages.

 After you’ve made all your changes, close and save the file.
 You can then run the Virtual Desktop Enhancer application (it’s an EXE file.)
 Double-click the app to open it and your changes should take effect.

 Windows 10 virtual desktop is a great way to separate your business environment from your home life.
 Granting just a little space between the two can help you keep your computer tidy, making you more productive in the long run.

 Setting a different background for each virtual desktop is one of the best options, and helps you keep track of which virtual desktop you’re working on.
 Labeling your virtual desktops has the same effect.

 If you’re getting into Windows 10 virtual desktops, check out a few more ways you can improve the virtual desktop experience .